 Due to these factors, it’s difficult to predict the exact time of day when the IRS will deposit the refund.
 In most cases, businesses receive their direct deposit refunds early in the morning on the expected deposit date.

 The method chosen for receiving a tax refund significantly affects the timing of its arrival.
 As mentioned earlier, direct deposit is the fastest option for receiving a refund.
 Electronic refunds are typically processed much faster compared to paper check refunds since they involve fewer manual steps.

-For taxpayers who choose to receive a paper check, additional time is needed for the IRS to print and mail the check, and for the postal service to deliver it to the taxpayer’s address.
+For businesses who choose to receive a paper check, additional time is needed for the IRS to print and mail the check, and for the postal service to deliver it to the taxpayer’s address.
 This process can take several weeks, especially during peak tax season when the IRS is processing a high volume of refunds.

 When you wait for a tax refund, keep in mind that while the IRS aims to process refunds efficiently, individual circumstances and the chosen refund method can influence the exact timing.
-By selecting direct deposit and staying informed through the IRS tracking tool, taxpayers can increase the likelihood of receiving their refunds in a timely manner.
+By selecting direct deposit and staying informed through the IRS tracking tool, businesses can increase the likelihood of receiving their refunds in a timely manner.